hyungilk/Tartanhack2022/README.md

 # Loti
-We introduce you Loti, the easiest way to remind your day to manage geographic
+We proudly introduce you Loti, the easiest way to remind your day.

+## Problem define
+* Nowadays, people use varying scheduling platforms from google calendar to time tree to manage their schedules.
+However, there always existed inconvenience with theses.
+We use calendar to organize schedule to keep location and time of an event, but we use maps to get a direction to our destination.
+So every time there is an event, we open our calendar app, retrieve location information, and open again maps app to find a direction to desired destination.
+This process will repeat indefinteily for all of your events, unless you have Loti.

 ## What is Loti
 <img src="/img/git_image_1.png" width="400" >
 <img src="/img/git_image_total.png" width="800">

-#### With the Loti, you can espace from a hassle to keep track your events in different areas.
+#### With Loti, you can espace from such hassle to keep track your events in different areas.

-#### Loti will keep following all your tasks no matter where the event happens, and it will take you there with the integrated calendar and google maps.
+#### Loti keeps track of user's real time locations so that wherever and whenever the event happens, it will take you there.

-## Problem define
-* We use Calendar to organize our schedules, but we use Maps to get to scheduled location.

 ## How was Loti made
 * Design & Graphic : Figma, and Illustrator